 To add a final landing page, follow the steps below:

 - After logging into your KMSAT console, navigate to Phishing > Landing Pages > System Landing Pages.

-- Locate the URL of the landing page you'd like to use as your secondary or final landing page.
+- Locate the landing page you'd like to use as your secondary or final landing page.
 Click the Copy the landing page URL option in the Actions column of that landing page.

 <div class="checkWrap"><input id="remember" name="remember" type="checkbox" value="0" /> <label for="remember">Keep me signed in</label></div>

 This is an example of what the code for the Phishing For Sensitive Information landing pages can look like.
 The URL entered in the form action tag, <form action="https://https.protected-forms.com/pages/XXXXXXXXXX" ...., represents the final landing page you've chosen, where XXXXXXXXXX is account-specific information.
 For EU customers, use the following URL instead: https://https.eu-secured.com/pages/XXXXXXXXXX.

 - (Optional) Give your landing page a new title.

 - Save your customized landing page by clicking the Save button at the bottom of the page.

 - Before you can use the landing page in phishing campaigns, you will need to move it out of the Drafts category and into another category.
 To move it into another category, follow the steps below: